JamesSkemp/words/content/post/1000-spam-caught-by-akismet.md

 +++
-title = "1,000 spam caught by Akismet!" summary = "As of this morning, exactly 1,000 spam have been caught by Akismet for this site." draft = false comments = false date = "2006-05-26T07:26:00-05:00"
+title = "1,000 spam caught by Akismet!" description = "As of this morning, exactly 1,000 spam have been caught by Akismet for this site." draft = false comments = false date = "2006-05-26T07:26:00-05:00"